api-tsukasa/PhotoVoyage/README.md

 <img align=center src="https://raw.githubusercontent.com/api-tsukasa/PhotoVoyage/master/.github/assets/banner.png">

-PhotoVoyage is a platform for exploring and sharing travel and adventure photos from around the world.
-Discover new places, share your experiences and connect with other photography lovers on an exciting visual journey.
+PhotoVoyage is an open source web application for hosting photos of any kind can be Travel, countries, Anime, etc. It has a register and login system also with an admin panel to manage the images uploaded on the platform.

 Demo: https://photovoyage-main.onrender.com/